 Private family banking (PFB) is a strategy that involves using whole life insurance policies to build a multi-generational bank… kind of.
-In this article you will learn more about PFB, what it is, what it is not, and if there are benefits.
+In this article, you will learn more about a private family bank, what it is, what it is not, and if there are benefits.

-Some people who promote this idea call whole life insurance policies “banks”.
+Some people who promote this idea called whole life insurance policies “banks”.
 They may refer to a whole life policy as your family bank.

-As you know by now, a PFB is really a whole life insurance policy.
-Buying a whole life insurance policy isn’t hard, but buying a whole life insurance policy that is designed to work with PFB is critically important.
+As you know by now, a private family bank is really a whole life insurance policy.
+Buying a whole life insurance policy isn’t hard, but buying a whole life insurance policy that is designed to work as a private family bank is critically important.

 Whole life insurance accumulates cash value relatively slowly, but with a paid up insurance rider attached to the policy, it can accumulate cash value much faster.
-Cash value is critical when using the PFB strategy, so having the right amount of paid up insurance on a whole life insurance policy that will be used for PFB is important.
+Cash value is critical when using a private family bank, so having the right amount of paid up insurance on a whole life insurance policy that will be used for a private family bank is important.

 But adding a paid up insurance rider to a whole life policy could cause a different problem.
 If you get a policy with too much paid up insurance, it will become a Modified Endowment Contract (MEC).
 This will cause different tax implications which are often better to avoid.
 At Life Benefits we like to design whole life insurance policies with enough paid up insurance to maximize the cash value, without letting the policy become a MEC.